jdchandler88/advent-of-code-2019/3/2/README.md

 Part 1 requirement is augmented such that the signal delay must be minimized.
 In other words, the least *combined number of steps for **each wire*** must be calculated.
 The minimum of that number should be returned.

+In retrospect, we're sort of rewarded for going a brute-force approach in mapping routes in this second part.
+Imagine I went with the solution for line equations and calculating intersections that way.
+There would be no mechanism in place for iterating over the path.
+I just had to make slight modifications for the approach I chose.
+Lucky!

 # Build the code
 ```bash
 make all